awsdocs/amazon-opensearch-service-developer-guide/doc_source/asynchronous-search.md

 ## UltraWarm<a name="asynchronous-search-ultrawarm"></a>

 Asynchronous searches with UltraWarm indices continue to work\.
-For more information, see [UltraWarm for Amazon Elasticsearch Service](ultrawarm.md)\.
+For more information, see [UltraWarm storage for Amazon Elasticsearch Service](ultrawarm.md)\.

 **Note**
 You can monitor asynchronous search statistics in CloudWatch\.
 For a full list of metrics, see [Asynchronous search metrics](es-managedomains-cloudwatchmetrics.md#es-managedomains-cloudwatchmetrics-asynchronous-search)\.